anjos/site/content/pages/short-bio.rst

 networks and statistical methods for particle recognition at the trigger level and developed several software components still in use today.
-In 2010, André joined the `Biometrics Security and Privacy Group`_ at the `Idiap Research Institute` where he worked mostly with face and vein biometrics, and presentation attack detection.
+In 2010, André joined the `Biometrics Security and Privacy Group`_ at the `Idiap Research Institute` where he worked with face and vein biometrics, presentation attack detection, and reproducibility in research.
 Since 2018 André heads the `Biosignal Processing Group`_ at Idiap_.
-His current interests include reproducible research and open-science for biomedical and biometrics applications, privacy and security, and the analysis of medical records through pattern recognition, image processing and machine learning.
+His current interests include reproducible research and open-science for medical applications, biometrics, image and signal processing, and machine learning.
 Among André's open-source contributions, one can cite Bob_ and the the BEAT_ web platform for evaluation and testing.
-He teaches graduate-level `machine learning courses`_ at the École Polytechnique Fédérale de Lausanne (EPFL_) and serves as reviewer for various scientific journals in pattern recognition, image processing and biometrics.
+He teaches graduate-level `machine learning courses`_ at the École Polytechnique Fédérale de Lausanne (EPFL_) and master courses at Idiap's `Master of AI`_.
+He serves as reviewer for various scientific journals in pattern recognition, machine learning, and image.

 Shorter Version